Table of Contents

 Step #4: Position and macro lens matter

 Proper positioning makes your jewelry images powerful and compelling so don’t forget to consider the unique characteristics of your jewelry.
-Gemstones are cut in a way that would best showcase its colours.
-For example, if you have a cabochon with a 6-ray star, it would be perfect to photograph it with the light focusing on the centre of the star.
+Gemstones are cut in a way that would best showcase their colors.
+For example, if you have a cabochon with a 6-ray star, it would be perfect to photograph it with the light focusing on the center of the star.

 When it comes to positioning your jewelry, ask yourself, “what is my objective?”, “what do I want my customers to see?” and tailor the angle of your camera according to your responses.

 Macro photography could be a challenge for others as it may involve focus stacking.
-In focus stacking, you have to photograph your jewelry several times showing different focus areas and combine those images.
+In focus stacking, you have to photograph your jewelry several times showing different focus areas and combining those images.

 Focus stacking is necessary as sometimes, you may notice that your lens doesn’t focus when you take pictures too closely.
 Without focus stacking, some areas of your jewelry may appear blurry.